poteto/hiring-without-whiteboards/README.md

 - [Yodas](https://yodas.com) | Binyamina, Israel | Coding tasks over github repository
 - [Yoyo Wallet](http://yoyowallet.com) | London, UK | Take home code challenge, discussion of the code challenge, and general, high level questions
 - [YunoJuno](http://www.yunojuno.com) | London, UK | Code challenge based on a realistic feature request on a real open-source package created and used at YunoJuno; phone/video interview with members of the Product team to explore technical background, experiences, interests, cultural fit; on-site interview, usually with Product Manager and CTO
+- [Zenefits (UI Team)](https://www.zenefits.com/careers) | San Francisco, CA | One technical phone screen focused on JS fundamentals and/or one timeboxed take-home challenge.
+The onsite is a series of interviews designed to test your understanding of JS, HTML/CSS, design, etc.

 ## Also see:
 - [They Whiteboarded Me!](http://they.whiteboarded.me)